Last Updated on

 6. Neutralise Media Effect

 Different forms of media like television, magazines, movies, and books play a crucial role in forming opinions and norms.
 The negative portrayal of womankind in objectifying ways or in derogatory connotations can badly influence the impressionable mind of young girls.
 It can trigger unhealthy trends like body shaming, bullying, and self-doubt.
-Therefore, it may be wise to screen media exposure and carefully consider your daughter’s choice of books or television shows.
+Therefore, it may be wise to limit media exposure and carefully consider your daughter’s choice of books or television shows.
 Also, have an open dialogue with her about how things work in the real world to suitably prepare for likely sexism, and means to deal with it.

 7. Teach Essential Skills

 Train your daughter to be competent and independent.
 Equip her with different skills like repairing her bike, money matters, changing a tyre, basic survival tricks, and building things around the house, which may instil in her the necessary confidence to take on life situations.
-Encourage her to take up adventures like fishing, bug collecting, tree climbing, and camping.
+Encourage her to take up adventures like fishing, tree climbing, and camping.
 At the same time, demonstrate the importance of academics by taking a keen interest in her school activities, projects, regularly checking homework, and showing up for school events.

-8. Belief in Herself
+8. Motivate Her to Believe in Herself

 Try and infuse in your daughter an unshakeable belief in herself as a person.
 Repeatedly telling her to believe in herself can help ingrain the message in her mind that she can do anything she desires.
 Developing faith in herself may strengthen her resolve to never give up and boost her confidence to attempt harder to do well in life.
 It may assist her to push herself outside her comfort zone, face challenges with self-assurance and take healthy risks to progress in life.

-9. Constructive Female Role Models
+9. Let Her Have Female Role Models

 Inspire your daughter with success stories of women who succeeded despite struggles.
 Providing her with books having impressive female characters may convey the point more effectively than lecturing.
 You can enlist the help of a librarian to make apt recommendations.
 Take every single opportunity while watching television or reading a newspaper to point out to her women in the role of doctors, athletes, senators, sportscasters, business leaders, lawyers doing well in their respective fields.
 Talk about women you admire to make your daughter realise that the only factors which can control her life may be her own decisions or actions, and not any external factors.